Discover how income taxes in Belgium work, including the 2023 income tax bands and how to file your Belgian income tax return.

 The income tax system

 Workers must pay income tax on money earned through employment in Belgium.
 Belgium has some of the highest income tax rates in Europe, with earnings over €46,440 taxed at 50%.
 The Belgian Ministry of Finance (Service Public Fédéral Finances, Federale Overheidsdienst Financiën) oversees income tax in Belgium.

 Workers in Belgium have income tax deducted automatically from their salaries but still need to file an annual tax return.
 Self-employed people are responsible for declaring their income on their tax return.

-Income tax contributions do not include social security.
+Income tax contributions do not include social security in Belgium.
 Workers generally pay 13.07% of their income in social security contributions, while self-employed people pay an average of 22%.